-Rochester Institute of Technology Housing Operations Terms & Conditions of RIT Housing, Meal, and Debit Plans 2013–2014
+Rochester Institute of Technology Housing Operations Terms & Conditions of RIT Housing, Dining, and Dining Debit Plans 2013–2014

 Welcome to the Rochester Institute of Technology (RIT) housing community.
 This document is part of the resident’s housing contract; it provides the terms and conditions for our community and defines the resident’s responsibility as a member of the community.
 By signing the housing contract and residing in RIT housing, the resident agrees to abide by the housing contract, this document, and all federal, state, and local laws, (available in RIT’s library, library.rit.edu) and university policy (available in the Student’s Rights and Responsibilities handbook).